-Insulin resistance and a higher carbohydrate diet can also increase estrogen levels, if you have excess body fat you may need to reduce carbohydrates (except still eat lots of vegetables and the other fiber-rich foods such as flaxseeds and psyllium).
+Insulin resistance and a higher carbohydrate diet can also increase estrogen levels.
+If you have excess body fat you may need to reduce carbohydrates.
+Although, you can still eat lots of vegetables and the other fiber-rich foods such as flaxseeds and psyllium.

 This is especially important for women with PCOS and men with excess estrogen as the insulin resistance will up-regulate the aromatase enzyme causing excess estrogen.

 Increasing phytoestrogens can help to reduce the effect of estrogens.
 The plant-based estrogens found in the phytoestrogens bind to estrogen receptors in the body, but they do not have the same effect as they are much weaker than estrogen from the body or from chemicals.

 Lignans and isoflavones are the main phytoestrogens.
 They can help reduce the aromatase enzyme and stop testosterone being turned into estrogen, which is especially important for men's health.

 The best phytoestrogens to include in the diet:

 Note: It is a myth that these phytoestrogen-containing foods mentioned above will cause high estrogen levels!

 We have already discussed a couple of ways to reduce aromatase enzyme: activity like decreasing body fat, reducing insulin resistance and increasing the intake of phytoestrogens.

 Another way to reduce the aromatase enzyme is supplementing with the following nutrients:

 Zinc is the number one inhibitor and commonly a nutrient that is deficient in men and women.
 It is recommended to take 20 - 50 mg of zinc a day, depending on the person.